ad1tyaaa/100days/round-1.md

 **Progress :** Completed Strings finally.

 **Final Thoughts :** So, I have finally finished Strings, and now I'm done with Arrays.
 FINALLY!!!
 Soooo, happy.
 Next I'm gonna do Maths for DSA and then Phase - 1 over for the course. 😁

+## day 33 : 21 October 2023

+**Progress :** I did half of Maths for DSA lecture.
+Well, it was boring so, I ....    slept in the middle of it. 😓

+**Final Thoughts :** Good Morning.
+I'll finish it tomorrow. 🥴